m-lannes/m-lannes/README.md

 ### Hi there 👋

+- 🌱 I’m a PhD student in modeling for atmospheric pollution and transportation
+- 👯 I’m looking forward to collaborate on MATSim in France, atmospheric pollution models and uncertainty analysis of complex systems
+- ⚡ I enjoy science outreach, in particular about mathematics and climate science

 <!--
 **Marjolaine-Lannes/Marjolaine-Lannes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.